The Origin of Coregami

 #2.
 Asking a special girl to quit her job to be unemployed with me.

 #3.
 Pressing the reset button on my life and starting from zero.

 " If you solve your own problem, you will have at least one customer "

 After a symphony performance, I looked down under my jacket.
 My entire tuxedo was soaked like a wet sponge.
 I couldn’t move.
 And the worst part was the stench.

 I thought to myself "there’s got to be a better way!"

 They say suffering leads to wisdom.
-So I did the unimaginable - I went shopping.
-Malls are like giant labyrinths with endless aisles of nothing and baby strollers playing bumper cars.
-Internet shopping is like a virtual flea market with infinite options minus the fleas.
-In my mind, I knew exactly what I wanted to buy.
-But I felt like I was searching for Santa Claus - it's there but I've ever seen it.
+So I did the unimaginable -- and went shopping.
+To me, malls are very much like giant labyrinths with endless aisles that connect to more aisles.
+And internet shopping can sometimes feel like a virtual flea market with infinite options.
+As a guy, I generally know what I would like to buy before the shopping process.
+In this case, I knew what I wanted.
+But searching for comfy formal wear is much like searching for a mythical creature.
+I'm sure it's there, but I've never actually seen it.
 Stuck between bad and no options, I decided do it myself.